 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=416020905483495&amp;ev=PageView&amp;noscript=1">

 When you get good at recognizing those who do their job well or go above and beyond their role, employees (and your business) benefit in many ways.
-Strategic recognition helps create the environment for more engagement because people are getting what they crave.
+Strategic recognition helps create the environment for more engagement because people feel valued, appreciated and motivated.
 So, how do you recognize strategically?

-Strategic recognition is when you show appreciation for a success that helped improve the employee or customer experience that can be tied to your company’s values, purpose or objectives.
+Strategic recognition is showing appreciation for a success that helped improve the employee (or customer) experience that can be tied to your company’s values, mission or objectives.

-Think about how adding a little bit more beyond the “thank you” can turn a nice message into one that has a meaningful impact on your team and your company as a whole.
-To truly see the strategic impact of employee recognition, it’s key to embed it in your company culture with these three steps:
+Build on the “thank you” message with a description of how their effort made an impact.
+Going that extra mile can turn a nice message into one that has a cascading impact on your team, their peers and your company as a whole.
+To truly see the strategic impact of employee recognition, it’s key to embed it in your company culture using AVI recognition:

-Step two: Connect to an area of focus or company value
+V: Connect to an area of focus or company VALUE

-As more people get on board with making recognition a habit – a part of your work culture (or, the “way we do things around here”) – the ripple effect spreads throughout the organization.
+As more people get on board with making recognition a habit – an integral part of your work culture (or, “the way we do things around here”) – the ripple effect spreads throughout the organization.
 The value of employee recognition is unmatched and your team’s (or company’s) goals and objectives will benefit.

 Alexandra Powell